UltraOS/UltraProtocol/README.md

 Unpartitioned device without an MBR/GPT header, the entire disk treated as one file system.

 ### ULTRA_PARTITION_TYPE_MBR
-Standard MBR partitioned, either MBR or EBR.
+Standard MBR partition, either MBR or EBR.

 ### ULTRA_PARTITION_TYPE_GPT
-Standard GPT partition, whether the disk also contains a valid MBR is undefined.
+Standard GPT partition, whether the device also contains a valid MBR is unspecified as GPT always takes precedence.

 `ultra_guid` is defined as:
 ```c